marbl/binnacle/src/Readme.md

 The function  Write_Scaffolds calls the above tw methods to create the scaffold.fasta file.
  * * *

+<h2> Computing Feature Matrices </h2>

+These functions compute all vs all alignment matrices and feature matrices.

+**Function**: Process_Scaffold_Coverages <br/>
+**Input**: Dataframe containing the coords obtained by running binnacle and the coverage dataframe obtained by load genomecov.
+This dataframe could any coverage output generated for peforming all vs all alignments. <br/>
+**Output**: Returns the summary of the coverage for each scaffold in the assembly graph. <br/>

+**Function**:Prepare_Feature_Matrix<br/>
+**Input**: Path to the coordinate file, the summary generated by binnacle on the parent coverage outputs, flag that indicates to perform all vs all alignments, directory that contains all the all vs all alignment for the sample, Location to write the output to <br/>
+**Output**: Dataframe that contains the summary of alignments.

+**Function**:Format_Outputs.
+Format the output based on the binning method.
+At the moment we support  metabat, concoct and maxbin. <br/>
+**Input**: binning method, Path to the coordinate file, the summary generated by binnacle on the parent coverage outputs, flag that indicates to perform all vs all alignments, directory that contains all the all vs all alignment for the sample, Location to write the output to<br/>

+ * * *
 <h2> Visualize the Results </h2>
 This is under development....